-Major causes of tooth loss in seniors
+Major causes of seniors tooth loss

 An inflammatory condition of the gum and bone supporting tissues (peridontal tissues) around the teeth is known as periodontal disease.
 Two of the most prevalent periodontal conditions are:

-Major causes of tooth loss in seniors: Gingivitis
+Major causes of seniors tooth loss: Gingivitis

 Gum inflammation, swelling, and bleeding while brushing set off the early stages of gum disease.
 The most common causes of acute gingivitis are an infection, bacteria, or trauma.
 Chronic inflammation of the gum tissue around the teeth is linked to plaque that coats both the teeth and the gums.
 In the past, gingivitis was thought to represent the start of a long-term degenerative process that resulted in the loss of both gum and bone tissue surrounding the teeth.
 Gingivitis can now be reversed using practical oral hygiene methods.

-Major causes of tooth loss in seniors: Periodontitis
+Major causes of seniors tooth loss: Periodontitis

 The bone and tissues around the teeth are impacted by the inflammatory illness known as periodontitis.